WIT’s Head of Careers and design lecturers at SETU worked closely with students to help them realise promotional and professional opportunities

 Opening up opportunities

-Lorenzo Tonti outlines how head of the Careers Centre at WIT, Angela Collins initiated a project to tease out the problems which art and design students face in gaining employment.
+Lorenzo Tonti outlines how head of the Careers Centre at SETU, Angela Collins initiated a project to tease out the problems which art and design students face in gaining employment.
 “As creative practitioners, there are many opportunities available to them which they may not be aware of.
 The solution was twofold: to undertake a student project with design lecturers (Lorenzo Tonti and Sheila Naughton) to design a series of posters advertising careers in art and design, and to design an information booklet for graduates,” he explains.